An official website of the United States government

 AOD

-The core purpose of ARM is to reduce uncertainties in climate model predictions.
-A dominant source of uncertainty in these models is the radiative impact of aerosols, which has spawned a major effort in ARM to measure aerosol properties.
+The core purpose of ARM is to reduce uncertainties in earth system model predictions.
+The single largest source of uncertainty in these models is the radiative impact of aerosols, which is often divided into direct and indirect radiative effects.

-The Aerosol Optical Depth (AOD) value-added product (VAP) is concerned with several important aerosol radiative properties.
-The most important of these is the AOD, which is a measure of the total aerosol burden in the atmosphere.
+The Aerosol Optical Depth (AOD) family of value-added products (VAPs) is focused on several aerosol optical properties responsible for the direct radiative impact of aerosols.
+The most important of these properties is AOD, which is a measure of the total aerosol burden in the atmosphere.
 The spectral dependence of AOD, typically described by the Angstrom exponent, is also an indicator of particle size, with large particles having Angstrom exponent values near zero and smaller particles exhibiting larger Angstrom exponent values.
-Improved knowledge of these basic aerosol properties will help reduce the uncertainties associated with aerosol effects in climate models.
+Improved knowledge of these properties will help reduce the uncertainties associated with aerosol effects in earth system models.

-The AODs have been derived from the MFRSR, NIMFR and SASHE instruments.
-For more information about these products, please refer to the MFRSR/NIMFR technical report and SASHE technical report or to the output product pages linked below.
+Within the AOD family of VAPs, AODs have been derived from the multifilter rotating shadowband radiometer (MFRSR), normal incidence multifilter radiometer (NIMFR), Cimel sunphotometer (CSPHOT), and shortwave array spectroradiometer–hemispheric (SASHe).
+For more information about these AOD products, please refer to the AOD technical report for the MFRSR and NIMFR products, the CSPHOT instrument handbook, and the AOD technical report for the SASHe product, or to the output product pages linked below.

 Keep up with the Atmospheric Observer